TheGreatMcPain/python-media-scripts/README.md

 Along with that it also asks the user for custom chapter names for each mkv file.

+## 2D to 3D Subtitle Convertion Scripts

+`3d-misc` has a bunch of WIP scripts that are basically ported code from the program BD3D2MK3D which is written 'tcl'.
+I'm working on porting some of the subtitle related stuff to Python.
+The only problem is that they require 3D-Plane files with can only be obtained by `MVCPlanes2OFS.exe` which is available in BD3D2MK3D's toolset folder.
+I'll ask to see if the source is available.

 #### Usage for these scripts are in their respective folders.